Adaline Couzins: Civil War nursing career

 In April 1861, shortly after the start of the American Civil War, Adaline volunteered to work with Dr. Charles Pope, a surgeon in St. Louis.
 Together, with other volunteers, they transported wounded soldiers from trains to the New House of Refuge Hospital, where Adaline helped by washing and bandaging the soldier's wounds.

 To continue her efforts in the war, Adaline joined the Ladies' Union Aid Society (LUAS) of St. Louis.
 Adaline worked closely with the society's president, Anna L. Clapp.
 She went on many missions to service and save soldiers while working with LUAS.
 Adaline was oftentimes sent out to battlefields to inspect their conditions and report the number of casualties, putting herself in great danger.
 Her volunteer efforts were not limited to her time on the battlefields though, as she began working on hospital ships under Dr. Simon Pollack, the chief surgeon for the Western Sanitary Commission, at the end of the American Civil War.
 These ships went all along the Mississippi River allowing her to tend to many soldiers in battle.

-Adaline was praised by the doctors she serviced during this time for her hard, selfless work.
-Although she was a reliable and consistent worker, she was not paid for her work.
-Adaline oftentimes even paid her own travel expenses so that she was able to provide her much needed services to the American soldiers.
+Adaline was praised by the doctors she serviced during this time for her work.
+She was not paid for her work.
+Adaline oftentimes paid her own travel expenses so that she was able to provide her services to the American soldiers.